Frequently Asked Questions

 Qualified self-contained vehicles include motor homes (classes A, C and B), fifth-wheels, travel trailers, hybrid trailers and truck campers.
-All vehicles must have INTERIOR gray water tanks and toilets and INTERIOR cooking facilities (NO EXCEPTIONS).
-Sorry, but pop-up tent trailers and clam shell kitchens are not allowed.
+All vehicles must have INTERIOR toilets, BUILT- IN gray water tanks and INTERIOR cooking facilities (NO EXCEPTIONS).
+Sorry, but pop-up tent trailers of any style and clam shell kitchens are not allowed.
 All other vehicles including tiny houses, converted vans, custom conversions and buses must be approved – please email us descriptions and photos before joining.
 No tents of any kind allowed.

 Q: How do I know if my RV is "self-contained"?

 Self-contained means that your RV MUST have an INTERIOR toilet and BUILT IN holding tanks for waste water.
 You must have INTERIOR cooking facilities and be able to supply your own power and water.
 Porta-potties are acceptable but must be dumped off-site at an appropriate location.
 Gray water tanks must be built-in.
 No buckets or portable containers.
 No exceptions.
 If your vehicle is found to be non-compliant, your membership will be terminated without refund.

 Q: How much is membership?